 The agar-glycerol system consists of two different media: the top half contains a water stress medium (WSM), and the lower half contains a normal medium (NM) (Saucedo et al., 2012; Miao et al., 2018).
-WSM contains 0.5% (v/v) glycerol and 0.1% (w/v) alginic acid (Fig. 2A).
-First, we employed transgenic plants expressing auxin response reporters (DR5:GFP), an auxin sensor (DII-VENUS) and the principal auxin-influx carrier (AUX1-YFP), and found that the DR5 promoter activity, DII-VENUS signal intensity, and AUX1 expression levels were significantly reduced in the root tips in the presence of the water potential gradient compared to controls (Fig. 2B, 2C).
-Second, we found that the amount of amyloplast in wild-type roots was substantially decreased under hydrostimulation (Fig. 2D, 2E).
+The WSM contains 0.5% (v/v) glycerol and 0.1% (w/v) alginic acid (Fig. 2A).
+First, we employed transgenic plants expressing auxin response reporters (DR5::GFP), an auxin sensor (DII-VENUS) and the principal auxin-influx carrier (AUX1pro::AUX1-YFP), and found that the DR5 promoter activity, DII-VENUS signal intensity, and AUX1 expression levels were significantly reduced in the root tips in the presence of the water potential gradient compared with controls (Fig. 2B, C).
+Second, we found that the amount of amyloplast in WT roots was substantially decreased under hydrostimulation (Fig. 2D, E).
 Finally, we analysed the response of the primary root to water potential gradients in hydrotropic and gravitropic mutants.
-Ahr1 mutants showed remarkable growth toward waterrich substrates compared to wild-type roots, while miz1 showed reduced growth (Fig. 2F, 2G), in line with previous reports (Saucedo et al., 2012; Miao et al., 2018).
-In the agar-glycerol system, Arabidopsis root growth was inhibited under hydrostimulation (Fig. 2G), and wild-type roots were significantly longer than those of gravitropic mutants under hydrostimulation (Fig. 2F, G).
+Ahr1 mutants showed remarkable growth toward water-rich substrates compared with WT roots, while miz1 showed reduced growth (Fig. 2F, G), in line with previous reports (Saucedo et al., 2012; Miao et al., 2018).
+In the agar-glycerol system, Arabidopsis root growth was inhibited under hydrostimulation (Fig. 2G), and WT roots were significantly longer than those of gravitropic mutants under hydrostimulation (Fig. 2F, G).
 These results suggest that the agar-glycerol system can induce vertical orientation hydrotropism and that gravitropism-deficient mutants have decreased hydrotropism under this system.